jiang-rong8023/GA_fingerprint/README.md

 # GA_fingerprint
+Matlab software required

-1.SNP sites screened and data forms changed using read.mian
+1.SNP sites screened and data forms changed using read_snp.m

-2.The core SNP locus is calculated by using m, and the number of core locus points can be adjusted according to the parameter region
+2.The core SNP locus is calculated by using mian.m, and the number of core locus points can be adjusted according to the parameter region